 Architecture of Bien Hoa Ancient Citadel

-Many French items such as typewriters, oil lamps, televisions, clocks, electric lights… are displayed inside the ancient villa.
+Many French items, such as typewriters, oil lamps, televisions, clocks, electric lights, are displayed inside the ancient villa.

 Source: collected by An

-Follow us for the best deal with Vietnam package tours and visa services!
+Follow us for the best deals on Vietnam package tours and visa services!